 - Loss of independence and limitations in participation, including specific work activities and driving.

-Side effects of AEDs are common and include osteoporosis, weight gain, negative cognitive impairments, nausea, sedation, and/or ataxia.
+Side effects of AEDs are common and include blood dyscrasias, osteoporosis, weight gain, negative cognitive impairments, nausea, sedation, and/or ataxia.

-A comprehensive history is necessary to confirm seizure activity, to characterize the seizure, and to identify risk factors for seizure.
-An accurate description of surrounding events, including witness interview, helps identify sources that elicit seizures, the presence of any aura, and ictal and postictal behaviors.
+A comprehensive history is necessary to confirm seizure activity, characterize the seizure, and identify risk factors for seizure.
+An accurate description of surrounding events, including witness interview, helps identify sources that elicit seizures, the presence of any aura, and ictal/postictal behaviors.2

 - Aura may include abnormal smell or taste, deja vu feeling, or an intense feeling that a seizure is imminent.